The Volokh Conspiracy

 There is more than a hint of "fair weather federalism" in this litigation.
 Many, perhaps most, of the "red state" officials who support Ohio's position had no objection to Trump's efforts to use federal grants to pressure sanctuary cities.
 For their part, many Democrats who backed legal challenges to Trump's sanctuary city policies, are happy to back the ARPA conditions (though some on the left did engage in more systematic rethinking of federalism in the Trump era).

-More generally, Ohio and other red states objection to the ARPA tax condition seem happy to get federal funds, so long as there are no unpleasant conditions attached.
+More generally, Ohio and other red states objecting to the ARPA tax condition seem happy to get federal funds, so long as there are no unpleasant conditions attached.
 Given the generally modest impact of the Covid crisis on the fiscal condition of most states, it would be better to do away with the ARPA grants entirely.
 A giant handout for states, regardless of any real need, promotes dependency and creates incentives for future profligacy.
 That's good for state employees (including the present author!), but bad for the future of federalism.

 Be that as it may, the ignoble motives of many of the politicians involved don't change the constitutional issue.
 The tax condition likely violates the requirement that federal grant requirements must be "unambiguous."
 There is also a solid—though much less conclusive—argument that it is "coercive."
 At the very least, this case is likely to prove an uphill struggle for the Biden administration.